 One of the most important concepts in technical analysis is that of trend.
 A trend is really nothing more than the general direction in which a security or market is headed.

-To draw an uptrend line, a technician draws a line connecting the lows of the price chart.
+- Similarly, a downtrend has lower peaks and prices continue to make new lows.
+To draw a downtrend line, a technician draws a line connecting the highs of the price chart.

 The price of a security seldom moves above resistance or below support.